-The time and date of the webinar meeting are listed in the DATES section at the beginning of this document.
-If no participants register for the webinar, it will be cancelled.
-Webinar registration information, participant instructions, and information about the capabilities available to webinar participants will be published on DOE's website: www1.eere.energy.gov/buildings/appliance\standards/standards.aspx?productid=5.
+The time and date for the webinar meeting are listed in the DATES section at the beginning of this document.
+Webinar registration information, participant instructions, and information about the capabilities available to webinar participants will be published on DOE's website: www.energy.gov/eere/buildings/public-meetings-and-comment-deadlines.
 Participants are responsible for ensuring their systems are compatible with the webinar software.